Bosnian Serbs cancel New Year’s Eve concerts over protests

-SARAJEVO, Bosnia-Herzegovina (AP) — Bosnian Serb authorities have canceled New Year’s Eve concerts over concerns of unrest after thousands demanded the interior minister’s resignation over a student’s death.
+SARAJEVO, Bosnia-Herzegovina (AP) — Bosnian Serb authorities on Monday canceled New Year’s Eve concerts over concerns of unrest after thousands demanded the interior minister’s resignation over a student’s death.

-Police said on Monday they are searching for five people after Sunday’s demonstrations in the city of Banja Luka forced another concert by a local singer to be cancelled.
+Police said they are searching for five people after Sunday’s demonstrations in the city of Banja Luka forced another concert by a local singer to be cancelled.

 Local media say one of the suspects sought by police is Davor Dragicevic, who helped launch months of protests in Bosnia with his calls for justice for his 21-year-old son’s March death.